jeremy-banks/devops/README.md

 AWS documentation and white papers are explicit that ***all*** services which can be designed this way should be.

 ## To Do
+- central endpoints
+- Centralized logging with compression and glacier archive
+   - DNS logs sent to CloudWatch Log Group and S3 (with cross-regional replication and glacier)
+   - ALB logs send to CloudWatch Log Group and S3 (with cross-regional replication and glacier)
+- monitoring (open source)
 - central egress of NAT and endpoints for services
 - immutable log archiving with N-day retention
 - cVPN with Federated Access using Active Directory